ann82/dv_assistant/README.md

 - Voice responses never include HTTP/HTTPS URLs; users are offered to receive details (including address and link) via text message for location/address queries
 - Robust follow-up detection, even if OpenAI API key is missing
 - Improved user experience for follow-up and location/address queries
+- Pet-related follow-up questions (e.g., "Do they allow pets?") are now recognized as valid follow-ups and not off-topic
+- Filtering logic for shelter results is now more intelligent and no longer excludes real shelters that lack phone/address fields
+- All other markdown documentation files except README.md and CHANGELOG.md have been removed for clarity

 ## Enhanced Speech-to-Text Recognition